 If the parties cannot agree on children arrangements, then the court can be asked to settle the dispute.
-This can happen as part of a divorce or in the case of unmarried parents.
 Mediation must be considered as the first option.

-Under the Children Act 1989 the court has power to make several types of order in respect of ‘children arrangements’.
+Under the Children Act 1989 the court has power to make several types of order in respect of children arrangements.
 Such orders settle disputes about where a child will live and when a child will spend time with the other parent.
-The court can also make two further types of order, namely prohibited steps and specific issue orders.
+The court can also make a prohibited steps and specific issue orders.
 A prohibited steps order limits when certain parental rights and duties can be exercised.
 A specific issue order contains directions to resolve a particular issue in dispute in connection with the child.

 When considering making an order under the Children Act 1989, the court will give the following three principles the highest priority: